 Members of the public concerned about Zika virus should contact their health care provider.
 Health care providers concerned about Zika virus should refer to the below resources or contact their local public health unit.

 Please note, the availability and recommendations for Zika testing may change as the situation evolves.
-For additional information, please see the PHO Zika virus fact sheet.
+For additional information, please see the PHO Zika virus test information sheet.

 Laboratory Customer Service Centre